dillbyrne/random-agent-spoofer/README.md

 Licence: Creative Commons (Attribution 3.0 Unported).

+## Contributing
+Pull requests are welcome.
+Feel free to ask for help or advice if you are unsure about something.

+It is not required to have any coding knowledge to help out with [these issues](https://github.com/dillbyrne/random-agent-spoofer/wiki/How-To-contribute)

 ## Donations

 If you would like to donate, you can do so at the
-[RAS mozilla addons page](https://addons.mozilla.org/en-US/firefox/addon/random-agent-spoofer/) or with bitcoin at *1L44pgmZpeMsWsd24WgN6SJjEUARG5eY6G* or with flattr
+[RAS mozilla addons page](https://addons.mozilla.org/en-US/firefox/addon/random-agent-spoofer/) or with bitcoin at *1L44pgmZpeMsWsd24WgN6SJjEUARG5eY6G* or [

-[
 ![Flattr this](https://button.flattr.com/flattr-badge-large.png)
 ](https://flattr.com/submit/auto?user_id=dillbyrne&url=https%3A%2F%2Fgithub.com%2Fdillbyrne%2Frandom-agent-spoofer)